BK1031/resume/README.md

 ## How it works

-Resumes are any `.tex` files in the root directory of the repository.
+Resumes are recognized as any `.tex` files in the root directory of the repository.
 When a commit lands on the main branch, the `Build and Deploy workflow` is run.
 This workflow consists of the following two jobs.

 ### `Build LaTeX`